Buying property in Riviera Maya?

 So, is now a good time?

-The strongest signal supporting this view is that Quintana Roo home prices grew around 14% year-over-year in late 2025, nearly double the national average, showing persistent demand from tourism and second-home buyers.
+The strongest signal is that Quintana Roo home prices grew around 14% year-over-year through the third quarter of 2025, well above the national average of roughly 9%, showing that underlying demand for the region is still real.

 Is it smart to buy now in Riviera Maya, or should I wait as of 2026?